 Guatemala: Like El Salvador to the south, Guatemala’s residents are poor but quick to smile and welcome travelers to their vibrant county, filled with highland villages, towering Mayan ruins, and a Semana Santa (Holy Week) that simply must be experienced in person, regardless of one’s religious convictions.

-Holy See: Although the Holy See (more commonly known as Vatican City), which has no formal border separating it from surrounding Rome, the smallest country in the world has so much to see in its related trifecta of attractions – St. Peters Basilica and Square, the Vatican Museums, and the Sistine Chapel – that you’ll be hard-pressed to thoroughly see it all in a single day.
+Holy See: Although the Holy See (more commonly known as Vatican City), which has no formal border separating it from surrounding Rome, is the smallest country in the world, it has so much to see in its related trifecta of attractions – St. Peters Basilica and Square, the Vatican Museums, and the Sistine Chapel – that you’ll be hard-pressed to thoroughly see it all in a single day.

 Honduras: Aside from native-born Hondurans returning from the U.S. to visit family left behind, Honduras receives almost no visitors, which is a pity, if only because its stupendous Mayan city of Copan, just a stone’s throw from Guatemala, demands to be visited.

 Hong Kong: The People’s Republic of China may beg to differ, but I consider Hong Kong, with its different visa regulations that the rest of China, a separate country, and – courtesy of its Victoria and Aberdeen Harbours, its giant Tian Tan Buddha statue, and its lively night markets – a dazzling introduction to the region in general.

 Hungary: Hungary, a fertile farmland between Austria, Slovakia, and the former Yugoslavia, is arguably one of the best-positioned countries in Europe in terms of geography and east-west trade…particularly its glorious, Danube-hugging capital, Budapest, a still-beautiful, Baroque relic of spas and goulash restaurants, and a place that is really two cities in one, courtesy of the river itself.